catoralonso/news_ai/README.md

 # 🌿 Savia — AI-Powered Nutrition Newsroom

 An autonomous multi-agent system that runs a nutrition newspaper end-to-end: from trend research to published articles, social media, and reader interaction.
+Originally biuld for Google Cloud, launch via Cloud Run using Terraform and Gemini.
+Due to billing costs a migration to HuggingFace using Anthropic key was needed.
+>
 For the Demo go to the link:
 >
 🔗 **[Live Demo](https://huggingface.co/spaces/catoralonso/news_savia)**